TimurKady/django-fast-treenode/README.md

 ## Plans for the future and prospects
 Future plans:
+* catch bugs and finish full testing;
-* restore caching;
+* to restore caching;
-* add the ability to determine the priority of the parent by any field, for example, by creation date or alphabetical order;
+* may be will add the ability to determine the priority of the parent by any field, for example, by creation date or alphabetical order;
-* finish testing;
+* to perform final code optimization;
 * issue in the form of a reusable application;
-* add search functionality;
-* perform final code optimization;
-* be happy, don't worry, until die.
+* to be happy, to don't worry, until die.

 Your wishes, objections, comments are welcome.